VivekGoudAdula/CREWOS-OPENAI-BUILDWEEK/README.md

 - Autonomous project planning: strategy, epics, tasks, milestones, dependencies, timeline, and project archive.
 - Project-specific Engineering workspaces with repository tree, readable source files, patch history, and local live-preview support.
 - Azure OpenAI-backed code generation provider—kept behind an interface so the runtime is not tied to one model provider.
+- Quality Validation Center that runs available unit, static, and integration checks against generated workspaces; failures create assigned bug records and a patch can be revalidated after an engineering update.
 - Enterprise-style React UI for Chat, Projects, Mission Control, Engineering, Quality, Analytics, and developer diagnostics.

+## Quality loop: validate, report, fix, retest

+Quality is a first-class department rather than a decorative dashboard.
+From **Quality**, select **Run latest validation** after Engineering has produced a patch.
+CrewOS then:

+1. Derives a test plan from the generated workspace and changed files.
+2. Runs applicable unit, static, and integration commands.
+3. Creates an assigned bug record for each failed command, including output and a reproduction command.
+4. Produces an approval or needs-changes quality report.
+5. Lets Engineering update the workspace and rerun the same validation flow for regression review.

+This loop is visible in the Quality pipeline, Quality Reports, and Bug Center.
+QA currently requires the validation action from the UI; automatic remediation is intentionally not represented as completed work.

 ## Feature tour